What is an episiotomy?

 - You will lie on a labor bed, with your feet and legs supported for the birth.

-- Your provider will deliver the baby followed by the placenta.
+- Your provider will deliver your baby followed by the placenta.

 - He or she will check the incision for any further tearing.